parse-community/docs/_includes/parse-server/deploying-aws-ubuntu.md

 ```bash
 sudo apt install nodejs
 ```
-Check the install was ok, you should see the version installed. _i.e: v16.15.0_
+Check the install was ok, you should see the version installed.
 ```bash
 node -v
 ```